Corporate guardianships are regulated under Wis. Admin. Code ch. DHS 85.

-Wis.
-Admin.
-Code § DHS 85.01 establishes the criteria by which the Department of Health Services determines whether a private nonprofit corporation organized under Wis.
+Wisconsin Admin.
+Code § DHS 85.01 sets criteria for guardians.
+The Wisconsin Department of Health Services (DHS) uses the criteria to determine if a private, nonprofit corporation (organized under Wis.
 Stat. chs.
-181, 187, or 188, or an unincorporated association, is suitable to perform the duties of a guardian of the person, or of the estate, or both, of a proposed ward.
+181, 187, or 188), or an unincorporated association, is suitable to perform the duties as a guardian.
+The proposed wards may be a person, an estate, or both.

-Corporate Guardianship agencies must notify the Division of Quality Assurance of the following changes:
+Corporate guardianship agencies must notify the Wisconsin Division of Quality Assurance (DQA) of:

 - Changes of address, telephone number, or primary contact person for the agency.

-- If seeking to add more wards than was approved in its initial approval letter.
+- If seeking to add more wards than were approved in its initial approval letter.

-See Corporate Guardianship Background Check Process, P-01926 (PDF) for more information about the criminal background check requirement and process for Corporate Guardianship agencies and employees.
+See Corporate Guardianship Background Check Process, P-01926 (PDF) for more information about the required criminal background check.
+It also explains the process for corporate guardianship agencies and employees.

-Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wis.
-Stat. §§ 51.61 and 51.30 (State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act).
+Wisconsin client rights—Anyone who receives services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wis.
+Stat. §§ 51.61 and 51.30 (State Alcohol, Drug Abuse, Developmental Disability, and Mental Health Act).

-Advance Directives: An advance directive describes, in writing, your choices about the treatments you want or do not want or about how health care decisions should be made for you if you become incapacitated and cannot express your wish.
+Advance directives—An advance directive describes, in writing, your choices about treatments you want or don’t want.
+It describes how health care decisions should be made for you if you become incapacitated and cannot express your wishes.
 See also Wis.
 Stat. ch.
 154.